disco0/vscode-p5-live-editor/README.md

 There are currently no known issues.
 If you find any issues, please feel free, to fill an issue on github [Github](https://github.com/ProfAndreaPollini/vscode-p5-live-editor/issues).

 ## Release Notes

+## 0.4.0

+### Added

+- console.log messages appears in the output panel

+### Changed

+- Javascript files must follow strict mode (enabled in order to get all the errors in the output panel in the correct way)

 ## 0.3.1